Project Shaakichiuwaanaan

 * The Exploration Target information for the Shaakichiuwaanaan Project was compiled and approved by Mr. Darren L. Smith, M.Sc., P.Geo., a Qualified Person under NI 43-101 and a Competent Person under JORC.
 Mr. Smith is a registered member of the Ordre des Géologues du Québec and the Association of Professional Engineers and Geoscientists of Alberta.

-1 Shaakichiuwaanaan’s Consolidated MRE (CV5 + CV13 pegmatites), which includes the Rigel and Vega caesium zones, totals 108.0 Mt at 1.40% Li2O, 0.11% Cs2O, 166 ppm Ta2O5, and 66 ppm Ga, Indicated, and 33.4 Mt at 1.33% Li2O, 0.21% Cs2O, 155 ppm Ta2O5, and 65 ppm Ga, Inferred, and is reported at a cut-off grade of 0.40% Li2O (open-pit), 0.60% Li2O (underground CV5), and 0.70% Li2O (underground CV13), with an Effective Date of June 20, 2025 (through drill hole CV24-787).
-Mineral resources are not mineral reserves as they do not have demonstrated economic viability.
+1 PMET declared a maiden Mineral Reserve at Shaakichiuwaanaan of 84.3 Mt at 1.26% Li2O (Probable).
+Probable Mineral Reserve cut-off grade is 0.40% Li2O (open-pit) and 0.70% Li2O (underground).
+Underground development and open-pit marginal tonnage containing material above 0.37% Li2O are also included in the statement.
+Effective Date of September 11, 2025.
+Shaakichiuwaanaan’s Consolidated MRE (CV5 + CV13 pegmatites), which includes the Rigel and Vega caesium zones, totals 108.0 Mt at 1.40% Li2O, 0.11% Cs2O, 166 ppm Ta2O5, and 66 ppm Ga, Indicated, and 33.4 Mt at 1.33% Li2O, 0.21% Cs2O, 155 ppm Ta2O5, and 65 ppm Ga, Inferred, and is reported at a cut-off grade of 0.40% Li2O (open-pit), 0.60% Li2O (underground CV5), and 0.70% Li2O (underground CV13).
+A grade constraint of 0.50% Cs2O was used to model the Rigel and Vega caesium zones.
+The Effective Date is June 20, 2025 (through drill hole CV24-787).
+Mineral Resources are not Mineral Reserves as they do not have demonstrated economic viability.
+Mineral Resources are inclusive of Mineral Reserves.

 Shaakichiuwaanaan